-In accordance with the AIFMD, information in relation to the Company's leverage and the remuneration of the Company's AIFM, Personal Assets Trust Administration Company Ltd ("PATAC"), is required to be made available to investors.
-In accordance with the Directive, the AIFM's remuneration policy is available from PATAC on request and the numerical remuneration disclosures in respect of the AIFM's first relevant reporting period (year ending 30 April 2016) will be made available in due course.
+In accordance with the AIFMD, information in relation to the Company's leverage and the remuneration of the Company's AIFM, PATAC Limited ("PATAC"), is required to be made available to investors.
+In accordance with the Directive, the AIFM's remuneration policy and remuneration disclosures in respect of the year ended 30 April 2017 are available from PATAC on request.

-The Company's maximum and actual leverage levels at 30 April 2016 are shown below:
+The Company's maximum and actual leverage levels at 30 April 2017 are shown below: